Ministerial Code: Annex - The Seven Principles of Public Life

+These principles have been restated and are seen as central by responsible government ministers and the Prime Minister.

+Annex - Terms of reference for appointment of the Independent Advisor

+These terms of reference for the appointment of the adjudicatory officer for the code, termed the Independent Advisor on Ministerial Standards, are also annexed to the latest version of the code.

 Business Appointment Rules for Former Ministers

 Ministers who have left office are prohibited from lobbying government for two years.
-They should also seek advice from the independent Advisory Committee on Business Appointments (ACOBA) regarding any employment they take up within the two years of leaving office.
-Complying by the advice of the committee is mandatory under the code.
+They should also seek advice from the independent adviser to the PM regarding any employment they wish to take up within these two years of leaving office.

 Controversy

 Blair government

 It has been argued that, following a series of high-profile political scandals over the Code (David Blunkett resigned for a second time over a conflict of interest; and Tessa Jowell's husband was implicated – separately – in a furore over his financial dealings), that it should be administered by a more impartial figure than the prime minister.
 However, the prime minister remains the ultimate judge of whether or not a minister has breached the Code.